-Born out of a passion for the ocean, marine life, diving, and travel, Kim & Amanda joined forces to plan, organize and host encounters in amazing locations around the world.
-They invite you to join them on incredible adventures near and far.
+Born out of a passion for the ocean, marine life, diving, and travel, Kim plans, organizes and hosts encounters in amazing locations around the world.
+I invite you to join me on incredible adventures near and far.

 Kim Randall, a native Californian and an avid traveler, discovered her love of the ocean and marine life at an early age, by pleading with her parents to send her to a sailing and diving summer camp.
 It was here she became certified to scuba dive.
 While she was always active and into playing sports as a child and young adult, she developed knee issues which prevented her full involvement in them.
 Scuba diving and water related, non weight bearing activities changed all of that, and she's been diving for over 30 years.